ApolloAuto/apollo/docs/09_Decider/open_space_decider.md

         predicted_bounding_rectangles,
         size_t* current_idx, size_t* first_collision_idx);
 ```
-4. If ADC trajectroy is collision free, the chosen partitioned trajectory can be used directly, otherwise a fallback trajectroy base on current partition trajectroy will be gererated, which leads ADC stop inside safety distance.
+4. If ADC trajectory is collision free, the chosen partitioned trajectory can be used directly, otherwise a fallback trajectory base on current partition trajectory will be generated, which leads ADC stop inside safety distance.

 5. Return process status.